 A large 4,380mAh capacity battery sits inside the Galaxy Fold.
-It’s a dual-cell battery, but all you need to know is that battery life is excellent.
+It’s a dual-cell battery, but all you need to know is that battery life is good.
 On light to medium days of use, which involved using the Fold for browsing social media, messaging, and more, I frequently ended with about 50 percent battery life around 6 p.m.
 Relying on it more to watch videos, play games, read via the Kindle app, and stream music strained the battery more, but the Fold still managed to get through a full day, with around 30 percent left by 7 p.m.
 It’s not as great as the iPhone 11 Pro Max, but it does the job.

 On one particular day of extensive reading, I managed to hit seven hours of screen on time, which is impressive.
-I only averaged out around three and a half hours of screen on time on the Google Pixel 3 XL, for example.
+I average around three and a half hours of screen on time on the Google Pixel 3 XL, for example.

 You can charge the Galaxy Fold wirelessly — unfolded or folded — or with a USB Type-C charging cable.
 While there’s support for fast charging, it’s only for Qualcomm’s Quick Charge 2.0 technology, which isn’t as fast as other Android phones that use Qualcomm Quick Charge 4.0 or other proprietary technology.
 It’s not going to charge as fast as the Note 10 Plus.
 Still, the phone managed to go from 5 percent to full in around two hours time.

 Wireless charging support means there’s also Wireless Powershare, a feature first introduced on the Galaxy S10 series.
-You can turn the Fold into a Qi wireless charger and place other devices that support the standard to recharge them back up, like the Galaxy Buds earbuds case, or even an iPhone XS.
-It’s best used for dire situations, as it’s slow.
+You can turn the Fold into a Qi wireless charger and charge other devices that support the standard, like the Galaxy Buds earbuds case, or even an iPhone XS.
+It’s best used in dire situations, as it’s slow.

 Price, availability, and warranty

-The Samsung Galaxy Fold might have had a turbulent launch, but it’s a strong first step for foldable phones, provided the final product is free from display issues.
-We’re finally seeing some change to the drab design and iterative upgrades to smartphones, but the $2.000 price still puts the tech out of reach for most people.
+The Samsung Galaxy Fold might have had a turbulent launch, but it’s a strong first step for foldable phones.
+The $2,000 price still puts the tech out of reach for most people.

 Is there a better alternative?

 There isn’t a lot of competition for the Fold if you’re looking for other foldable phones.
-Its biggest competitor is the Huawei Mate X, another foldable phone from the Chinese company set to release this year.
-The Mate X is more expensive, at around $2,600 (2,300 euros), but it has a beefier battery, sleeker design, an extra screen on the back, and likely better cameras — if the Huawei P30 Pro is anything to go by.
-Sadly, like most Huawei phones, the Mate X won’t be sold in the U.S..
+Its biggest competitor is the Huawei Mate X, a foldable phone from the Chinese company that’s set to release this year.
+The Mate X is more expensive, at around $2,600, but it has a beefier battery, sleeker design, an extra screen on the back, and, more than likely, better cameras — if the Huawei P30 Pro is anything to go by.
+Sadly, like most Huawei phones, the Mate X won’t be sold in the U.S.

 How long will it last?

 This is a tricky question to answer since the Fold is the first foldable phone from a major manufacturer, and it has already been delayed once due to display issues, and the new version has already been damaged (though it could have just been a defective unit).
 It should ideally last for three to four years, but the hinge mechanism could wear down, and the display could get damaged through everyday use, limiting its life span.

 One thing I do know is Samsung is still slow at pushing out software updates.
-Don’t expect to get Android Q on the Galaxy Fold until early 2020, which is disappointing (Google will likely release it this August).
+Don’t expect to get Android 10 on the Galaxy Fold until early 2020, which is disappointing.

 Should you buy it?

-No. The Galaxy Fold feels like the future of phones, but it’s far too expensive.
+No. The Galaxy Fold feels like the future of phones, but it’s far too expensive in the present.